rust-lang/rfcs/text/0000-c-unwind-abi.md

 As noted in the [summary][summary], if a Rust frame containing a pending `catch_unwind` call is unwound by a foreign exception, the behavior is undefined for now.

+This RFC makes no attempt to define the behavior of asynchronous exceptions, such as SEH on Windows, interrupting Rust code.

 # Drawbacks
 [drawbacks]: #drawbacks